 Combined potential economic effects expected to result from Actions 1 and 2 would be determined by the number of shareholder accounts that do not meet the permit requirements, the length of the grace period afforded to non-compliant shareholder accounts subject to share divestment, and the suite of mitigating measures adopted by owners of these accounts.
 Without any measure to mitigate a potential loss of IFQ shares because of non-compliance, a greater number of grandfathered shareholder accounts without a permit (a smaller number of accounts subject to divestment) combined with a longer grace period before a required divestment would be expected to result in fewer adverse economic effects to owners of these accounts.
-For example, Alternative 5 in Action 1 combined with Alternative 2-Option c and Alternative 3-Option c in Action 2 would be expected to result in the smallest adverse economic effects.
+For example, Preferred Alternative 5 in Action 1 combined with Alternative 2-Option c and Preferred Alternative 3-Option c and Preferred Alternative 4-Option c in Action 2 would be expected to result in the smallest adverse economic effects.
 It follows that the more diligent and effective owners of non-compliant shareholder accounts subject to divestment become, the fewer IFQ shares would be available for divestment at the end of the probationary period selected.